 Your comments, now and into the future, on sharing and critiquing information and processes would be most welcome.
 Our hope is to release three editions annually, aligning with the start of school terms 2, 3 and 4.
 This first effort welcomes and acts as a beginning to the challenge.

 Michael T Buchanan

-Senior Religious Education staff offered insights into Educating to Fraternal Humanism (EFH) (Congregation for Catholic Education, 2017).
+At the Catholic Leadership International Symposium reported on elsewhere in this newsletter, reactions and insights were shared on the latest Holy See document on Catholic education, Educating to Fraternal Humanism (EFH) (Congregation for Catholic Education, 2017).
 Acclaimed for its inclusiveness and outreach, the guidelines convey a mission for Catholic education, particularly in light of Vatican II.
 The call is to educate through a culture of dialogue with the world.
 Released against a canvas of the insights and challenges of Populorum Progressio, Pope Paul VI in 1967, the vision for Catholic education draws from foundations in faith, while grounded in the signs of the times.
 EFH speaks to the vision of Catholic education in building a civilisation of love through a perspective on what it means to be fully human.
 “Humanising education means putting the person at the centre of education, in a framework of relationships that make up a living community, which is interdependent and bound to a common destiny.
 This is fraternal humanism” (EFH: 7).